tyronen/recurrent-rebels/README.md

 a. look for cues

 - Rasched/Nick, exploring for features in SQL/Pandas

+user features:
+karma
+no of submitted posts
+max/min/mean upvotes per post
+post per year
+total posts
+descendentans
+deepest sub comment level?
+no of comments / sub comments
+how many authored
+how many comments
+time they have been a user
+avg number of people engaging on their post (same as avg number of comments)

 - How to embed users? use something like Node2Vec or other graph embeddings

 b. understand the distributions